robpeng/Project-5-CS-180/README.md

 ## NetworkClient.java

 - This class deals with the client side of the network interaction.
+It sends info over to the InteractServer class for processing.

 - This class contains class Gui which implements ActionListener